kilcmn3/Portfolio/README.md

 ### Introduction

+Welcome to my website!
 I'm a web developer who passionate to create software to make benefit other people.
-I've spent dedicated time in my experience of communicating with people from a career as a private client banker and now apply it to understanding people and their business behind them.

 <img src="images/1615927042817.jfif?raw=true"/>